reqa/ldap-lmdb-dntree/README.md

 Copyright 2016-2017 Arvid Requate

-The source code of this program is made available under the terms of the GNU Affero General Public License version 3 (GNU AGPL V3) as published by the Free Software Foundation.
+The source code of this program is made available under the terms of the [OpenLDAP](http://www.openldap.org/) Public License.

 This code is derived from dn2id.c written by Howard Chu.
 The code of dn2id.c has been published under [OpenLDAP](http://www.openldap.org/) Public License.